youjiajia/pytoolkit/README.md

 > When I reinstall the system like ubuntu or deepin,I always need install and configure the environment.This directory includes commands for config the environment.

-### python
-> Like the system dirtory, this dirtory is config for python, include pyenv ,pip,  virtualenv and so on.

 ### study
 > This dirtory is for me to take notes when study.